- What drives violence against women?

 For further background on the issue of violence against Aboriginal and Torres Strait Islander women, please read the background paper here.

 What is Our Watch doing to prevent violence against women?

-Our Watch works to build a long term and sustainable prevention movement across Australia to stop violence before it starts.
+Our Watch provides national leadership on prevention.
+We advocate for, drive and support the holistic, shared national approach outlined in Change the story, and we work to build a broad and sustainable prevention movement across Australia to stop violence against women before it starts.

 Our activities include:

 - Building and promoting an evidence-based approach to preventing violence against all women in Australia.